-As of January 1, 2022 and September 30, 2021, the allowance for uncollectible accounts was \$30 million.
+As of April 2, 2022 and September 30, 2021, the allowance for uncollectible accounts was \$33 million and \$30 million, respectively.
 The allowance for uncollectible accounts is assessed individually at each operating unit by the operating unit's management team.

-6. EARNINGS (LOSS) PER SHARE
+6. EARNINGS PER SHARE

-The following table sets forth the computation of basic and diluted earnings (loss) per share (in millions, except per share data) using the two-class method:
+The following table sets forth the computation of basic and diluted earnings per share (in millions, except per share data) using the two-class method: